yuwen790405/app_store/apps/users_brick/README.md

 Project is a place where data reside.
 User can be invited to a project which allows him to perform certain operations according to his role(s).

 ### Role
 Set of permissions of a particular user in a given project.
-Example is 'can_invite_users'.
+Example of a permission can be 'can_invite_users'.
+Set of these will form a role which can be assigned to a user in project.

 ## What you need to get started:
 - an organization and an organization admin (for getting those contact our support)